National Hunt Chase Predictions, Betting Tips, Trends & Odds (Cheltenham 2023 - DAY 1)

 Who is the leading trainer in the National Hunt Chase?

 Jonjo O’Neill is the race’s winning-most trainer (5) but he’s only landed it once since 2007.
-Gordon Elliott has trained 4 winners from 9 runners since 2011.
-Willie Mullins has saddled three winners and three placed horses from 16 runners in the past 11 years.
+Gordon Elliott has trained 4 winners from 13 runners.
+Willie Mullins has also saddled four winners and three placed horses from 18 runners in the past 12 years.